Stroke: Devices

 Often, assistive technology such as wheelchairs, walkers and canes may be beneficial.
 Many mobility problems can be improved by the use of ankle foot orthoses.

 Physical fitness

-A stroke can also reduce people's general fitness.
+Stroke can also reduce people's general fitness.
 Reduced fitness can reduce capacity for rehabilitation as well as general health.
-Physical exercises as part of a rehabilitation program following a stroke appear safe.
+Physical exercises as part of a rehabilitation program following stroke appear safe.
 Cardiorespiratory fitness training that involves walking in rehabilitation can improve speed, tolerance and independence during walking, and may improve balance.
-There are inadequate long-term data about the effects of exercise and training on death, dependence and disability after a stroke.
+There are inadequate long-term data about the effects of exercise and training on death, dependence and disability after stroke.
 The future areas of research may concentrate on the optimal exercise prescription and long-term health benefits of exercise.
 The effect of physical training on cognition also may be studied further.

 The ability to walk independently in their community, indoors or outdoors, is important following stroke.
 Although no negative effects have been reported, it is unclear if outcomes can improve with these walking programs when compared to usual treatment.